Sirius-AI-dev/unirender/README.md

 ### Methods (Component-Specific)

-An element can have many methods.
+An [element](#element) may have many methods.
 They are described in UniRender-config, inside the `"components"` object:
 ```json
 {
   "components": {